-Upon the completion of this offering, we will have 36,954,915 shares of common stock outstanding.
+Upon the completion of this offering, we will have 36,954,914 shares of common stock outstanding.
 In addition, Annaly will hold 9.8% of our outstanding shares of common stock as of the closing of this offering, excluding shares sold pursuant to the underwriters' exercise of their overallotment option and shares of our restricted common stock approved to be granted to our executive officers and employees of our Manager and to our independent directors.
 Our equity incentive plan provides for grants of restricted common stock and other equity-based awards up to an aggregate of 8% of the issued and outstanding shares of our common stock (on a fully diluted basis and including shares to be sold to Annaly concurrently with this offering and shares to be sold pursuant to the underwriters' exercise of their overallotment option) at the time of the award, subject to a ceiling of 40,000,000 shares available for issuance under the plan.
 Each independent director will be granted 3,000 shares of our restricted common stock which fully vest on January 1, 2008.
 In addition, our executive officers and other employees of our Manager will be granted shares of our restricted common stock which, as a group and together with the shares approved as grants to our independent directors, will be an aggregate of 1,301,000 shares of our common stock.
 The restricted common stock approved as grants to our executive officers and other employees of our Manager will vest in equal installments on the first business day of each fiscal quarter over a period of ten years beginning on January 1, 2008.
 The restricted common stock approved as grants to our executive officers and other employees of our Manager that remain outstanding and are unvested will fully vest on the death of the individual.
-The 1,301,000 shares of our restricted common stock approved as grants to our executive officers and other employees of our Manager and to our independent directors represent approximately 3.4% of the issued and outstanding shares of our common stock (on a fully diluted basis after giving effect to the shares issued in this offering and including shares to be sold to Annaly concurrently with this offering but excluding any shares to be sold pursuant to the underwriters' exercise of their overallotment option).
-We will not make distributions on shares of restricted stock which have not vested.
+The 1,301,000 shares of our restricted common stock approved as grants to our executive officers and other employees of our Manager and to our independent directors represent approximately 3.5% of the issued and outstanding shares of our common stock (on a fully diluted basis after giving effect to the shares issued in this offering and including shares to be sold to Annaly concurrently with this offering but excluding any shares to be sold pursuant to the underwriters' exercise of their overallotment option) based on the assumption that 33,333,334 shares of our common stock will be issued in this offering.
+We will not make distributions on shares of restricted stock which have not